 A Bill to require schools to maintain an allergy management policy; to require schools to hold a supply of adrenaline auto-injectors for treating allergic reactions and anaphylaxis; to require allergy training for staff in schools; and for connected purposes.

-The Schools (Allergy Safety) Bill would require every school to have an allergy management policy, and to hold a stock of adrenaline auto-injectors for treating allergic reactions.
-It would also mandate allergy awareness training for school staff.
-The aim is to improve safety for pupils with allergies and ensure rapid, proper responses to allergic incidents at school.
+This Bill would require schools to have an allergy management policy, to keep a supply of adrenaline auto-injectors for treating allergic reactions and anaphylaxis, and to provide allergy training for staff.
+It is intended to improve safety for pupils with allergies and ensure proper handling of allergic emergencies, along with related provisions.

 Generated 21 February 2026